4 Key Factors to Retiring with Confidence

 The survey found women and those who were married or in a de facto relationship were more socially connected.

-The survey found migrants were more likely to be missing quality connections.
+The research also indicated that migrants were more likely to be missing quality connections.

 Retirement awareness and planning

-This looks at how certain a person feels about the future, and their behaviour in terms of setting goals.
+This looked at how certain a person feels about the future, and their behaviour in terms of setting goals.

 Participants who set clear and specific goals scored much higher than those who didn’t.